ndk123-web/ai-resume-maker/README.md

 * [ ] CI/CD with GitHub Actions
 * [ ] Serverless deployment of PDF generator

+> These are planned after DevOps training.

 ---

 ## 🙋‍♂️ Author

-Built with dedication by [Your Name](https://linkedin.com/in/your-link)
+Built with dedication by *Navnath Kadam* (https://www.linkedin.com/in/navnath-kadam-883a57288/)

 ---